-Using computer vision it is possible to create a more accurate portrait of the customer, the real portrait of a buyer persona, so to say.
-The majority of buyers in shopping malls and boutiques come and go, never getting inside the system.
+Using Computer Vision, it is possible to create a more accurate portrait of the customer, the real portrait of a buyer persona, so to speak.
+Most buyers in shopping malls and boutiques come and go, never getting inside the system.

 The demographic and behavioral parameters are left unnoticed.
 Gender, age, behavioral patterns, preferences – all this information can be easily extracted from the video footage with the help of Computer Vision.

-It is possible to collect this data daily, weekly and annually forming a coherent picture.
-After all, each marketer knows that to segment customers you need to collect as much information about them as possible.
+Collecting this data daily, weekly, and annually is possible to form a coherent picture.
+After all, each marketer knows that to segment customers, you need to collect as much information about them as possible.